front-commerce/developers.front-commerce.com/source/docs/concepts/architecture-overview.md

 Front-Commerce’s GraphQL middleware is a key component of this architecture.
 It is **responsible for the communication across your different services to expose unified data to clients**.
-GraphQL powerful typing system allows to describe your domain in a clear an expressive way, no matter where data comes from.
+GraphQL powerful typing system allows to describe your application domain in a clear and expressive way [that people can understand](https://www.martinfowler.com/bliki/UbiquitousLanguage.html), no matter where data comes from.

 Data retrieval in the GraphQL middleware has been designed to allow developers to easily cache specific data.
 Hence **every API could benefit of application